hypergol/hypergol/README.md

 The authors wish that Hypergol frees you from tedious tasks so you can focus more on the core part of Machine Learning and generate everything else.

-Join our community at: [Hypergol Slack Community](https://hypergol.ml/slack)
+Join our community at our [Discord](https://hypergol.ml/discord) server.

 All feedback is welcome at: [hypergol.developer@gmail.com](mailto:hypergol.developer@gmail.com?subject=Hypergol%20Feedback)